SoftwareAG/cumulocity-alarmapp/README.md

 The Cumulocity IoT Alarming App takes use of the Cumulocity Swift client SDK to integrate Cumulocity IoT.
 The client SDK is added as a SwiftPackage from it's repository at [https://github.com/SoftwareAG/cumulocity-clients-swift](https://github.com/SoftwareAG/cumulocity-clients-swift).

-For SwiftPackage it is required to configure a [github.com](https://github.com) user account with access to the repository.
-The user account must be using a developer token for authentication.
-It's recommended to setup the user account in Xcode before opening the project the first time in Xcode.

 #### Build

 `Build` github worlflow creates an unsigned ipa as well as an Xcode Archive.
 The ipa file may be uploaded to the App Store or deployed to devices using a Mobile-Device-Management (MDM) solution.